 Essential oils have been used for thousands of years to bring about emotional, spiritual, and physical wellbeing.
 Used properly, inhaling or applying essential oils to the skin can bring about a sense of calmness and improve our emotional wellbeing.
 Practices like using essential oils for stress management can be a really great complement to your daily maintenance kit, to make sure you are taken care of inside and out.
+Additionally, try an EPA-DHA supplement for additional health benefits including a stronger immune system and balanced hormones.

 The limbic system is responsible for controlling our heart rate, blood pressure, memory, stress levels, breathing, and hormone balance.
 When we feel stressed, it can be beneficial to breathe in particular essential oils known for their relaxing, therapeutic effects.
 Each oil has a unique chemical composition that supports a different system of the body.
 When we inhale a scent through our nose, receptor cells in the olfactory organ receive the aroma and send a message to the limbic system, which is commonly referred to as the “emotional brain.”